Working for Employees, Whistleblowers, and Consumers

 Consumer protection: Consumer protection: Rachel represents consumers in litigation against General Motors involving defective ignition switches, where the court awarded preliminary approval to a $120 million settlement in May 2020.
 Rachel served as co-lead class counsel or counsel for the class in consumer financial litigation over “payment protection” products, resulting in more than $50 million in settlements.

-False Claims Act: Rachel helped recoup $78.5 million from the University of Phoenix, one of the largest settlements involving fraud on the Department of Education, and has been lead counsel on recent settlements of off-label marketing and kickback cases.
+False Claims Act: Rachel represented the whistleblower in litigation against Abbvie involving the marketing of Humera, where California received $24 million.
+She helped recoup $78.5 million from the University of Phoenix, one of the largest settlements involving fraud on the Department of Education, and has been lead counsel on off-label marketing matters resulting in settlements.

 Rachel chairs NELA-NY’s amicus committee and is a frequent writer and speaker on topics in complex litigation.
 She is active in her children’s schools, and a published puzzle constructor.